 Remember, it’s not about you.
 She’s not required to share information with anyone.
 She has a good reason for turning to the people she is turning to instead of you.
 If you’re afraid she’s not getting any support and struggling in solitude (to maybe “spare” people) you can certainly offer help, but you can’t force her to take it.
 Occasionally check in with her and remind her you’re always there to listen, but then back off and let other closer friends and family step in.

 It goes without saying that you should pray for your friend.
 Let her know you’re praying and ask for specific intentions and then follow up on them.
 If she seems stressed in the moment ask to pray with her right then and there if she wants.
 Her faith may be struggling.
 I know first hand how much the prayers of others will sustain you during dark times.
-If you can do nothing else- pray, and know that it’s worth so much.
+If you can do nothing else- pray, and know that it’s how to a support a friend in the best possible way.

 You might not be able to help if your own life is a mess and that’s okay.